-The New York Times recently featured an article focused on job search difficulties for 40-50+ year olds.
-While this is not new news, the interesting take-away is the research on the behaviors that are required to successfully find work.
+The New York Times featured an article focused on job search difficulties for 40-50+ year old's, and the interesting take-away is the research revealed on the behaviors that are required to successfully find work in this age category.
 The research showed that the best way to improve the odds of finding a job at any age is to build a broad network throughout your career.

 The findings suggest that as we dig deeper into life and work, our personal and professional networks become more focused.
 That in itself is not bad—it just hampers the job search when it’s time for career change and/or advancement.